- Only place to play PointsBetting unique bet type

 PointsBet Online Sportsbook Sign Up Codes & Review

 PointsBet first launched in the US in New Jersey in January 2019, through a partnership with Meadowlands Racetrack.
-The company is based in Australia, and in addition to having very good fixed odds pricing, has brought a unique type of high-risk, high-reward sports betting to the U.S. that it calls “PointsBetting.”
+The company is based in Australia, and in addition to having very good fixed odds pricing and a sign up code, PointsBet has brought a unique type of high-risk, high-reward sports betting to the U.S. that it calls “PointsBetting.”

 In what states is PointsBet Sportsbook legal?

-PointsBet is expanding aggressively in the US, but is currently legal only in the following states:
+PointsBet is expanding aggressively in the US, most recently going live in Ohio in January 2023.
+Currently, PointsBet Sportsbook is legal and accepting action in the following states:

 |PointsBet Sportsbook Welcome Bonus|

 |Promo Code||No Promo Code Required - Click Here|

 |New Player Bonus||Get up to $1,000 in Bonus Bets!|